roaatech/rosaas-docs/content/en/docs/user-manual/tenant/details-tab.md

 Please ensure that any changes made are accurate and necessary, as they will directly impact the tenant's profile and interactions with your SaaS platform.

 After making the desired edits, save the changes by clicking the "Update" button.
-The updated information will be reflected, providing you with an up-to-date and comprehensive view of your tenant management within the ROSAS platform.
+The updated information will be reflected, providing you with an up-to-date and comprehensive view of your tenant management within the RoSaaS platform.

 ## Deactivate and Delete Buttons